thenexthub/Codira/docs/SIL/SIL.md

 -   An object with `public` or `public_external` linkage is always visible.
--   An object with `package` or `package_external` linkage is visible only to objects in the same Swift package.
+-   An object with `package` or `package_external` linkage is visible only to objects in the same Codira package.
--   An object with `hidden`, `hidden_external`, or `shared` linkage is visible only to objects in the same Swift module.
+-   An object with `hidden`, `hidden_external`, or `shared` linkage is visible only to objects in the same Codira module.
 -   An object with `private` linkage is visible only to objects in the same SIL module.